wp-media/imagify-plugin/readme.txt

 == Changelog ==

 = 1.1.7 =
+* Interface
+ * NEW options : You can now choose to display Admin Bar Imagify's menu, or not.
+ * See the differences between Agressive and Normal option inside Imagify Options page.
 * Bug Fix
- * Admin Bar Imagify styles are now included in your theme.
+ * Admin Bar: Styles are now included in front-end too.
+ * Admin Bar: Better styles in certain cases.
+* Gears
+ * Your bear automatically keeps safe your original images in its little home-cave.

 = 1.1.6 =
 * Interface